 As this had none of that, then I started to consider it as true.
 I only suspected the font color of the button Accessing the Itaú Portal and also the text and the i-token tariff that personally, it doesn't make sense to exist.

-Until I surreptitiously suspected the links in the email.
+I discreetly suspected the links present in the email.
 I noticed that it directs to domains that don't make sense.
-The link, besides being giant, redirected to a fake domain itau-requerimento.com and itau-internetbankinggo.com;
+The link, besides being huge, redirected to a fake domain itau-requerimento.com and itau-internetbankinggo.com;

 How do I know if an email is real?